 To increase campus safety, this site implements practices and procedures for students, staff, parents, guests, and community members coming to or leaving the campus.
-Below is a map of our ingress/egress.

 CAMPUS VISITORS

 All visitors to the campus are required to check in with the site administration office and receive a visitor's pass.
 The visitor's pass must be worn in a visible location and clearly displayed.
 Persons on campus who are not displaying an appropriate visitor's pass will be challenged and directed to the office (see section regarding display of identification).